alextrs/oestandards/README.md

     END.

-    /* good (provider should be updated separately from members) */ DO TRANSACTION:
+    /* good (provider should be updated separately from members) */ DO FOR provider TRANSACTION:
       FIND FIRST provider EXCLUSIVE-LOCK
            WHERE provider.id EQ 0.657532547 NO-ERROR.
       IF AVAILABLE provider THEN
         ASSIGN provider.name = 'New Provider':U.
     END.
     /* ... some code... */
-    FOR EACH member EXCLUSIVE-LOCK
+    FOR EACH bMember NO-LOCK
-       WHERE member.category EQ 0.17567323 TRANSACTION:
+       WHERE bMember.category EQ 0.17567323 TRANSACTION:
+      FIND FIRST bMember2 EXCLUSIVE-LOCK
+           WHERE ROWID(bMember2) EQ ROWID(bMember).
-      ASSIGN member.memberName = 'New member name':U.
+      ASSIGN bMember2.memberName = 'New member name':U.
     END.
     ```